Neuschwanstein Castle near Munich

 Please contact Program Manager, Mary Krebs, if you have additional questions about the schedule.

-Program Fee (includes international airfare between Minnesota and Europe, hotels, program events, two group meals, transportation, and international health insurance*) $6,450
+Program Fee (does NOT include international airfare between Minnesota and Europe but does include regional travel between Munich and Zurich, hotels, program events, two group meals, local transportation, and international health insurance*) $5,020 - to be approved for 2025

-International airfare between Minnesota and Europe (included in Program Fee) $0
+International airfare between Minnesota and Europe (NOT included in Program Fee $2,023 (estimated)

 Passport and Visa** $165